 Challenge your children to some amateur gymnastics at home and teach them some fun moves that will have them giggling in no time.
 Try forward rolls, cartwheels and handstands to get the ball rolling.

-Get your children to collect a few keepsakes they don’t mind parting with and write notes to your older selves.
-Put it all in a sealable container, wrap it up and write the date the date it can be opened on it.
-It’ll be a lovely thing to open once you, and your children are a little older.
+Get your children to collect a few keepsakes they don’t mind parting with and write notes to their older selves.
+Put it all in a sealable container, wrap it up and write the date it can be opened on it.
+It’ll be a lovely thing to open once you and your children are a little older!

 Looking for something creative to do?
 Writing is a great hobby and can help to expand your vocabulary.
 You could start with poetry, begin a blog or write stories for your children.

-Get crafty and prepare in advance for any upcoming birthdays or holidays.
-It’ll work out a lot cheaper than buying store-bought cards and hand-made cards are so much more meaningful.
+If you’ve got some card and paper, pens and paints, get crafty and prepare in advance for any upcoming birthdays or holidays.
+It’ll almost certainly work out cheaper than buying store-bought cards and hand-made cards are so much more meaningful.

-We’re fortunate enough to have a lot of free museums throughout the UK so when it comes to a no-spend weekend; these places should be the top of your list.
-Even if the nearest museum is a tiny affair, it’s an interesting thing to do for an hour.
+We’re fortunate enough to have a lot of free museums throughout the UK, so when it comes to a no-spend weekend; these places should be at the top of your list.
+Even if the nearest museum is a tiny affair, it should be an interesting thing to do for an hour or so.

 Even if you don’t have a massive gallery nearby there’s a good chance there’s a local community college that shows homegrown talent.
 Make the most of it and expand your mind for absolutely no cost whatsoever.

 Make your sofa your home for the weekend and have a good old-fashioned movie marathon.
-If you have a subscription to a service such as Netflix or Amazon Prime, then make the most of it.
+If you have a subscription to a service such as Netflix, Amazon Prime, or Disney+, then make the most of it.
 If not, you can always arrange to borrow some DVDs from some friends or re-watch some of your old favourites.

 Relaxing in nature is incredibly restorative, but not everyone has a garden to stretch out in.
 Take a blanket and a good book and make the most of local green spaces.